Last updated: 28th November 2017

 - A building which is converted entirely into self-contained flats and the conversion does not meet the standards of the 1991 Building Regulations and more than one-third of the flats are let on short-term tenancies.

 Houses of Multiple Occupation may require planning permission.
-A 2 stage assessment process is used to help determine if permission is likely to be granted for changing the use of a property to an HMO.
-Planning permission is likely to be refused in neighbourhoods with over 25% of the existing housing stock in use as HMOs :
+The criteria set by the HMO SPD is used to help determine if permission is likely to be granted for changing the use of a property to an HMO.

 - Further information on HMOs and Planning Permission is available here